Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-The adversary cannot do much on the second task either.
-Again, since $\OPT$ has only an $\frac{1}{\alpha}$-fraction of the ReLU's squared $L^2$ norm, with an $\OPT$ budget the adversary can only remove a small fraction of the ReLU's contribution from the calculation of $M$.
+\end{proof} Then, by the coordinate-wise independence property of standard Gaussian, we prove the following. \begin{lemma} For all sufficiently negative $b$, and for any unit vector $u \perp v$, we have $u^\top M_0 u \leq \Phi(b)$. \end{lemma}

-\textbf{Hardness result.} Our correlational statistical query (CSQ) hardness result follows a standard procedure, via a family $\mathcal G$ of functions with small \textit{pairwise correlation}~\cite{FeldmanGRVX13-planted-clique-CSQ-hardness-framework}.
-This framework is based on the hardness of distinguishing distributions labeled by $\mathcal G$, via only noisy correlational queries.
+The last lemma shows that that the ReLU always has substantial contribution to $M$.
+The main observation is that, since $\OPT$ only has an $\frac{1}{\alpha}$-fraction of the ReLU's squared $L^2$ norm, with an $\OPT$ budget the adversary can only remove a small fraction of the ReLU's contribution from the calculation of $M$.
+The proofs of \cref{lem:PCA-lem-2} and \cref{lem:PCA-lem-3} can be found in \cref{sec:appendix-filtered-PCA}. \begin{lemma} Suppose \cref{assumption:standard} holds.
+For all sufficiently negative $b$, $v^\top M_1 v = \Omega\big( b^2 \Phi(b)\big)$. \end{lemma}

-The key to our proof is that, as $b\to -\infty$, the function $\sigma(z+b)$ correlates less with low-degree Hermite polynomials compared to higher-order ones.
-To construct the family $\mathcal G$, we let $y$ be labeled by the \textit{truncated} ReLUs in a $e^{\Omega(d)}$ number of near-perpendicular directions, where truncation means removing the low-order Hermite components.
-An $(\alpha\cdot\OPT + \eps)$-approximator for arbitrary ReLU can fit these distributions to an error that is strictly better than error of zero function $\bfzero$.
-However, outperforming $\bfzero$ is very hard under the CSQ model, as truncated ReLUs in near-perpendicular directions have very small pairwise correlation.
+Our correlational statistical query (CSQ) hardness result follows an established template via a family $\mathcal G$ of functions with small \textit{pairwise correlation}~\citep{FeldmanGRVX13-planted-clique-CSQ-hardness-framework}.
+Our first step is to identify an appropriate family of functions $\calG$.
+Essentially, identifying one function from $\calG$ is hard under the CSQ model, and our goal is to reduce this task to agnostic learning a ReLU neuron.
+Notably, this proof only goes through for very negative $b$, as mentioned in \cref{sec:main-warm-up-and-prelim}.
+(More details in \cref{sec:appendix-hardness-results}.)